-- eat in the examination room - eal in the examination room speak to any person other than a teacher during an examination behave in a way likely to disturb the work of any other student take into the examination room any equipment other than the equipment allowed take any electroic device into the exam room except for BOSTES approved calculators leave the examination room, except in an absolute emergency and in the company of a teacher borrow or allement to horrow, eminipant is hore solving and the company of a teacher ow or attempt to borrow equipment in the examination room.
+- eat in the examination room - eal in the examination room speak to any person other than a teacher during an examination behave in a way likely to disturb the work of any other student take into the examination room any equipment other than the equipment allowed take any electroic device into the exam room except for BOSTES approved calculators leave the examination room, except in an absolute emergency and in the company of a teacher borrow or allement to horrow, eminipant is hore some interview. ow or attempt to borrow equipment in the examination room.